Mikhael1729/portafolio/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Elements to add

+1. HomeScreen:
+  - Split between two diferent types of views: List and Cards.
+  - Use Transform() to lateral cards.
+  - Fix the problem with cards that up when TextFiel is focused.
+2. Pagination: Travel around the three different pages.